I’m interviewed on the Migraine Again podcast about coping with chronic headaches.

-I’ll be attending the inaugural UntitledTown Book Festival in Green Bay, WI on April 28 – April 30, 2017.
+I attend the inaugural UntitledTown Book Festival in Green Bay, WI on April 28 – April 30, 2017.
 I’m on a panel called From blog to book: How bloggers turned their blog posts into publishing contracts with my friends Jen Larsen and Wendy McClure, but Jen got sick and Wendy’s Skype connection died.
 Thankfully, Kate Harding swooped in to save me.
 Thanks, Kate!

 I appear as a guest on the HuffPost Live video network for a piece called “How Do You Tell Adult Children About Your Divorce?”
 I share my experience of having parents divorce after 27 years of marriage.